barryrooney/John-Baskerville/readme.md

 + [Version 4](https://barryrooney.github.io/john-baskerville/version-4.html) Added a table formed from the list created last week to allow the user to interpret the information quicker and with greater ease.

 + [Version 5](https://barryrooney.github.io/john-baskerville/version-5.html) Adding Images to each section to spruce the whole thing up just a little!

++ [Version 6](https://barryrooney.github.io/john-baskerville/version-6.html) Adding Images to each section to spruce the whole thing up just a little!